1. What is Making Tax Digital?

 Can I use a spreadsheet for MTD?

-What is the difference between a quarterly update and the Final Declaration?
+What's the difference between a quarterly update and the Final Declaration?

 Can I correct a mistake after submitting?